 What is the best time to visit the Cu Chi Tunnels?

 The ideal time to visit the Cu Chi Tunnels is during the dry season from October to April, as this helps you avoid any flooding issues.
-You’ll have a much smoother experience exploring!
+You’ll have a much smoother experience exploring.

 Are the exhibits at the War Remnants Museum suitable for young children?

 The exhibits at the War Remnants Museum are quite graphic, so it’s best to avoid taking young children under 10.
-Older kids might be okay, but it’s good to prepare them for the intense content, and be ready to cut your visit short if that’s necesssary.
+Older kids might be okay, but it’s good to prepare them for the intense content, and be ready to cut your visit short if that’s necessary.

 What activities are included in a day tour to the Mekong Delta?